So, what do content writers do?

 A content writer is responsible for creating written content that educates, entertains, and creates awareness about a business.
 He is expected to write and write and write some more content that will be published on, say, websites, blogs, used for speeches, or social media pages.

-12 Essential Skills That Make You a Professional Content Writer
+12 Essential Skills Of A Professional Content Writer

 Your responsibility as a content writer changes depending on what you want to achieve.
 How you structure a press release differs from how you write a blog post.